Winning Michigan Driver’s License Appeals

 Many lawyers tell potential clients that there is a small chance of winning a DLAD appeal on a first try.
 At LEWIS & DICKSTEIN, P.L.L.C., we have the opposite experience.
 We generally win on the first try!

 After consulting with multiple lawyers, a client hired LEWIS & DICKSTEIN, P.L.L.C., for an out-of-state DLAD appeal for restoration.
 We helped the client prepare the necessary paperwork and evidence, including letters documenting the client’s sobriety, the client’s affidavit, and other materials.
 We worked with an expert in doing substance abuse evaluations for these appeals.
 We have decades of experience winning Michigan Driver’s License Appeals into preparing the materials for the Michigan Department of State.

 Success!
 The Michigan Department of State has ordered the FULL RESTORATION of the client’s driving privileges.
-When it comes to winning Michigan Driver’s License Appeals, there is no law firm that can compete with the level of experience, preparation, and persuasiveness consistently demonstrated by the DLAD Appeal Team with LEWIS & DICKSTEIN, P.L.L.C.
+When it comes to winning Michigan Driver’s License Appeals, no law firm can compete with the level of experience, preparation, and persuasiveness consistently demonstrated by the DLAD Appeal Team with LEWIS & DICKSTEIN, P.L.L.C.

 How to Win a DAAD Hearing the First Time